 Communities Prepared – Public Health Emergencies Training

-With the world battling the impact of the Coronavirus pandemic and increasing levels of fear and uncertainty, harnessing the power of community action has never been more important.
-Across the world communities are adapting in the face of adversity.
-Communities Prepared has developed training resources to help Community Emergency Volunteers and spontaneous local groups better understand public health emergencies and their potential role in supporting community resilience at this time.
+Training resources to help Community Emergency Volunteers and spontaneous local groups better understand public health emergencies and their potential role in supporting community resilience at this time.

 Health Education England e-Learning for Healthcare (HEE e-LfH)